Database views can be replicated from the following database integrations only:

 For a refresher on the permissions Stitch needs, refer to the articles linked below:

-Note that any parent objects - like the database containing the view - must also be set to sync.
-If they aren’t, set them to sync before continuing.
+Note that any parent objects - like the database containing the view - must also be set to replicate.
+If they aren’t, set them to replicate before continuing.

 - Click into the database integration from the Stitch Dashboard page.

-- Navigate to the view you want to sync.
+- Navigate to the view you want to replicate.

-- Click the icon next to the Sync Status column to set the view to sync.
+- Click the icon next to the Sync Status column to set the view to replicate.

-- Once a view has been set to sync, the View Settings page will display.
+- Once a view has been set to replicate, the View Settings page will display.

 Next, you’ll define the Primary Key setting for the view.
 There are two options: